rauhul/keychain/README.md

 To share keychain items between your applications, you may specify an access group and use that same access group in each application.

-To set a custom service name identifier or access group, you may now create your own instance of the keychain wrapper as follows:
+To set a custom service name identifier or access group, you may create your own keychain instance as follows:

 ```
 let uniqueServiceName = "customServiceName"